Nyakorare/GuestGo/THESIS DESC/FUNCTIONALITY.md

 - Step 7: Verify visit status remains unchanged

 **Expected Results:**
-- Step 1: Personnel user is authenticated
-- Step 2: QR Scanner page loads with camera interface
-- Step 3: Camera feed activates and scanning begins
-- Step 4: QR code is detected and decoded
-- Step 5: Visit details (name, date, places, status) are shown
-- Step 6: Only view actions are available, no gate processing buttons
-- Step 7: Visit status stays as 'pending' or current status
+When a personnel user signs in and navigates to the QR Scanner page via the navigation link, the page should load with a camera interface that includes a "Start Scanner" button.
+Clicking the button should activate the camera feed and begin scanning for QR codes using the jsQR library.
+When a valid visit QR code is detected in the camera frame, it should be decoded to extract the visit ID.
+The system should retrieve the visit information from the database and display visit details including visitor name, visit date, places to visit, and current visit status.
+Only view actions should be available on this page; no gate processing buttons (Entrance, Exit, Temporary Exit) should be visible, as personnel cannot modify visit status.
+The visit status should remain unchanged after scanning, staying as 'pending' or whatever the current status is.

 **Actual Results:**
-- Step 1: Personnel user is authenticated
-- Step 2: QR Scanner page loads with camera interface
-- Step 3: Camera feed activates and scanning begins
-- Step 4: QR code is detected and decoded
-- Step 5: Visit details (name, date, places, status) are shown
-- Step 6: Only view actions are available, no gate processing buttons
-- Step 7: Visit status stays as 'pending' or current status
+QR Scanner page loaded with camera interface.
+Scanner activated and QR code detected.
+Visit details displayed correctly.
+No gate processing buttons visible.
+Visit status remained unchanged.

 **Status:** Passed